-January is Cervical Health Awareness month, a time to spread the word about steps women can take to prevent and detect cervical cancer.
+January is Cervical Health Awareness month, a time to get out the word about steps women can take to prevent and detect cervical cancer.

 The good news?
 Cervical cancer is largely preventable and, if detected early, curable.
-The key to prevention is vaccination and the key to early detection comes down to two tests.
-The Food and Drug Administration (FDA) is responsible for evaluating the safety and effectiveness of these measures and determining whether to approve them before they can be used in the U.S.
+The key to prevention is vaccination, and the key to early detection comes down to two tests.

-Cervical cancer is cancer that forms in the cervix, the lower, narrow part of the uterus that connects with the vagina.
-It is caused by the human papillomavirus (HPV).
-In the U.S. in 2013, there were approximately 12,000 new cases of cervical cancer and 4,000 deaths, according to estimates by the National Cancer Institute.
+Cervical cancer forms in the cervix, the lower, narrow part of the uterus that connects with the vagina.
+It is caused by the human papillomavirus virus (HPV).
+For 2016, the National Cancer Institute estimated that 12,990 women in the United States would be diagnosed with cervical cancer, with 4,120 women dying from the disease.

-The two tests for cervical cancer are the Pap test (or Pap smear) and the HPV test.
-According to Shyam Kalavar, a cytologist (an expert in the microscopic examination of cells) at FDA, the Pap smear looks at cells obtained from the cervix for abnormalities that may become cervical cancer if not treated appropriately.
+The two tests to detect cervical cancer are the Pap test (or Pap smear) and the HPV test.
+According to Shyam Kalavar, a cytologist (an expert in the microscopic examination of cells) at the U.S. Food and Drug Administration, the Pap smear looks at cells from the cervix for abnormalities that may become cervical cancer if not treated appropriately.

 When a Pap smear shows abnormalities, further testing or follow-up is needed.
-Follow-up testing may include an HPV test to check for the presence of the types of HPV most likely to cause cancer and/or a biopsy of the cervix.
+Follow-up testing may include another Pap smear, an HPV test to check for the presence of the types of HPV most likely to cause cancer, and/or a biopsy of the cervix.
 There are more than 100 different kinds of HPV, and not all of them cause health problems.

 “If cervical cancer is found early, it’s easier to treat,” Kalavar says.
 Because this form of cancer often causes no pain, a woman can have cervical cancer and not know it, making the importance of testing that much greater.

-The Pap smear is not 100% accurate, and cervical cancer may be missed in a small number of cases.
-However, it usually takes years, if not decades, for abnormal cells to develop into cervical cancer.
-Regular Pap smears—as recommended in the 2012 guidelines from the American Cancer Society, the American Society for Coloposcopy and Cervical Pathology (ASCCP), and the American Society for Clinical Pathology—should identify changes in time for treatment.
+The Pap smear is not 100 percent accurate, and cervical cancer may be missed in a small number of cases.
+But it usually takes years, if not decades, for abnormal cells to develop into cervical cancer.
+Regular Pap smears — as recommended in the 2012 guidelines from the American Cancer Society, the American Society for Colposcopy and Cervical Pathology, and the American Society for Clinical Pathology — should identify changes in time for treatment.

-Regardless of what type of Pap test is used, a woman can also be tested for the presence of high-risk types of HPV, a process known as "Pap and HPV co-testing."
+Women can also be tested for the presence of high-risk types of HPV, a process known as “Pap and HPV co-testing.”
 Co-testing is less likely to miss an abnormality than Pap testing alone.
-Women may want to talk to their healthcare professionals about this option.
+Additionally, HPV testing is now approved as a first-line primary screening test for cervical cancer.
+Women may want to talk to their health care professionals about this option.

-All of the vaccines, however, are effective only if given before the person is infected with the HPV types covered by the vaccine.
-None of the vaccines will protect against the types of HPV that are not covered by the vaccine, Gruber says.
-She adds that the vaccines cannot be used to treat (rather than prevent) HPV infections or cervical cancer.
+The full potential for benefit is obtained by people who are vaccinated before becoming infected with the HPV types covered by the vaccine.
+Gardasil 9 will not protect against diseases caused by the types of HPV that are not covered by the vaccine, Gruber says.
+She adds that Gardasil 9 is not a treatment (rather than prevention) for HPV disease or cervical cancer.

 “Women, including those who have been vaccinated, should continue to get Pap tests because they are essential to detect cervical cancer and precancerous changes,” Gruber notes.